Anduin2017/AnduinOS/Chechlist.md

 * Ensure the photo and video files have previews on nautilus.
 * Ensure double clicking a .deb file will open gdebi.
 (UNDER DEVELOPMENT)
 * Try running installation.
 Ensure in the log there is no error like ``Gtk-WARNING **: Locale not supported by C library. `
+* After installation, ensure the start menu apps' names are localized.